 We provide a special offline installation package.
-Please refer to the offline installation guide for detailed instructions.
-After the installation you can just follow the normal configuration procedure.
+Follow the offline installation guide and configure Rally as usual afterwards.

 2.10.2 Command Line Usage

 Rally will automatically detect upon startup that no Internet connection is available and print the following warning: